nervous-systems/pixyll/_posts/2015-07-10-android-audio-latency.md

 <div class="footnote">
 <sup>1</sup> <small>The Android project also has some code for <a href="https://android.googlesource.com/platform/frameworks/wilhelm/+/master/tests/examples/slesTestFeedback.cpp">software latency measurement</a>, using a slightly different approach.</small><br />
+<a id="superpowered-footnote"></a>
-<sup>2</sup> <small>Superpowered is a well-designed library, and its stewards are agitating for improvement of the latency situation on Android, which is great.
-It has many advantages, but as it's a layer over OpenSL, it's in no position to reduce latency.</small>
+<sup>2</sup> <small>Superpowered is a well-designed library, and its stewards are doing a great job agitating for improvement of the audio latency situation on Android.
+As opposed to the hard I/O limits visualized below, audio <i>processing</i> is amenable to a variety of software-based approaches to performance improvement &mdash; it's on this category of optimization that Superpowered's latency-reduction efforts are focused.</small>
 </div>
 ## Data